 Brian Nelson, BS, Teacher

 Brian earned a Bachelor’s degree in Mountain Recreation Management from Lyndon State College in Vermont.
 He worked as a one-to-one classroom teacher for at-risk-youth at an independent alternative high school in Vermont for six years teaching mathematics, as well as a number of other subjects.
 Brian has also worked in the Mount Washington Valley ski resort industry as ski patrol, trail maintenance supervisor, and the manager of the largest single span zip line in New England.
 Brian has recently returned to the field of education as he has a passion for working with students one-to-one and helping them gain confidence, learn and grow.
-Outside of work Brian enjoys skiing, fishing, hiking, mountain biking, and making his own kombucha.
+Outside of work Brian enjoys skiing, fishing, hiking, and mountain biking.

 Andrew T. Farris, BA, Field Director